Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 # ---- snip ----
 ```

+We need that field to become non-zero without touching the flag bytes after it.

 ### TCACHE chunk chaining

 When `free()` is called on a chunk that fits in the TCACHE, the allocator checks if that chunk's `key` field already points to the `tcache_perthread_struct` for the current thread.

 If `key == tcache_perthread_struct`, the allocator scans the relevant TCACHE bin to see if that chunk is already there.
 If it finds it, the program crashes with a "double free or corruption (TCACHE)" error.

 If `key != tcache_perthread_struct`, the allocator assumes the chunk is currently allocated and proceeds to add it to the TCACHE by setting that chunk's `key` pointer to the `tcache_perthread_struct` for the current thread.
-It also adds that chunk to the beginning of the singly-linked list by setting the chunks `next` pointer to the address of the previously first chunk.
+It also adds that chunk to the beginning of the singly-linked list by setting the chunk's `next` pointer to the address of the previously first chunk.

 ```
 a = malloc(16)